Kazakhstan: Political system

 Officially, Kazakhstan is a democratic, secular, constitutional unitary republic; Nursultan Nazarbayev led the country from 1991 to 2019.
 He was succeeded by Kassym-Jomart Tokayev.
 The president may veto legislation that has been passed by the parliament and is also the commander-in-chief of the armed forces.
 The prime minister chairs the cabinet of ministers and serves as Kazakhstan's head of government.
 There are three deputy prime ministers and sixteen ministers in the cabinet.

-Kazakhstan has a bicameral parliament composed of the Majilis (the lower house) and senate (the upper house).
-Single-mandate districts popularly elect 107 seats in the Majilis; there also are ten members elected by party-list vote.
-The senate has 48 members.
-Two senators are selected by each of the elected assemblies (mäslihats) of Kazakhstan's twenty principal administrative divisions (seventeen regions and three nationally significant cities).
-The president appoints the remaining fifteen senators.
-Majilis deputies and the government both have the right of legislative initiative, though the government proposes most legislation considered by the parliament.
+Kazakhstan has a unicameral parliament known as the Kurultai.
+The Kurultai has 145 members.

 In 2020, Freedom House rated Kazakhstan as a "consolidated authoritarian regime", stating that freedom of speech in Kazakhstan is not respected and "Kazakhstan's electoral laws do not provide for free and fair elections."

 The Economist Intelligence Unit has consistently ranked Kazakhstan as an "authoritarian regime" in its Democracy Index, ranking it 128th out of 167 countries for 2020.
 The V-Dem Democracy Indices described Kazakhstan an electoral autocracy in 2024.